reimersjan/wp-404-dashboard-edit/README.md

 wp-404-dashboard-edit
 =====================

-A simple template to edit the content of the 404 page in the WordPress Dashboard
+A simple template to edit the content of the 404 error page right in the WordPress Dashboard

 HowTo
 -----